Clayoquot protests: Blockades and protests

 When Macmillan-Bloedel workers arrived at Meares Island in 1984, they encountered a bigger blockade that included members of the Nuu-chah-nulth tribe, local environmental groups, and other supporters of their cause.
 To prevent logging operations from continuing, protesters declared the island a Tribal Park.
 Joe Martin, a Clayoquot band council member said of this protest: "It's the first time the whites and natives have gotten together on anything that's worthwhile."
 MacMillan Bloedel attempted to override this action with a court injunction, succeeding in their aims.
-However, in 1985 the Ahousaht and Tia-o-qui-aht First Nations acquired their own injunction to halt logging on the island, at least until the Nuu-chah-nulth's concerns had been addressed in the form of a treaty.
+However, in 1985 the Ahousaht and Tla-o-qui-aht First Nations acquired their own injunction to halt logging on the island, at least until the Nuu-chah-nulth's concerns had been addressed in the form of a treaty.
 This consequential 1985 injunction was granted in a 3 to 2 decision by a British Columbia Appeals Court.
 In the decision, Justice Peter D. Seaton stated, "It has...been suggested that a decision favourable to the Indians will cast a huge doubt on the tenure that is the basis for the huge investment that has been made and is being made.
 There is a problem about tenure that has not been attended to in the past.
 We are being asked to ignore the problem as [the province of British Columbia has] ignored it.
 I am not willing to do that."
 Justice MacFarlane echoed this sentiment and went even further, arguing for increased treaty deliberations: "The fact that there is an issue between the Indians and the province based on Aboriginal claims should not come as a surprise to anyone.
 Those claims have been advanced by the Indians for many years.
 They were advanced in [the Calder case] and half the court thought they had some substance...
 I think it is fair to say that, in the end, the public anticipates that the claims will be resolved by negotiations and by settlement.
 This judicial proceeding is but a small part of the whole process which will ultimately find its solutions in a reasonable exchange between governments and the Indian nations."

 Throughout the 1980s animosity continued between these groups due to each side's respective injunctions, which were in contradiction with one another over the use of the land.